AI-UPIIZ/ai-upiiz.github.io/README.md

-# Laboratorio de Computación Cognitiva e Inteligencia Artificial UPIIZ -IPN
+# Laboratorio Inteligencia Artificial UPIIZ -IPN

 This is the website of our academic research group at Leiden University.